Lawyers' Committee for Civil Rights Under Law: History

 During a June 21, 1963, meeting at the White House, in the midst of the American civil rights movement, President John F. Kennedy suggested the formation of a group of lawyers to counter and reduce racial tensions by way of volunteer citizen actions.
-On July 10, the Lawyers' Committee for Civil Rights under Law was publicly announced.
-The first co-chairs of the Committee were two well-known figures in the civil rights and legal fields, Bernard Segal and Harrison Tweed.
+On July 10, the Lawyers' Committee for Civil Rights Under Law was publicly announced.
+The first co-chairs of the committee were two well-known figures in the civil rights and legal fields, Bernard Segal and Harrison Tweed.
 Over a hundred lawyers volunteered to serve in the organization, with both white and black attorneys being represented.
 Membership also included five past presidents of the American Bar Association and four members of its board, as well as twelve current presidents of state bar associations, and officials from the NAACP and its legal defense fund.
 On August 9, 1963, the group officially registered as a nonprofit based in Washington, D.C.
 Its first executive director, David Stahl, was named in December 1963.

 The group's first goal was to counter legal efforts to preserve segregation in Mississippi.
 The Mississippi office of the organization opened on June 14, 1965, with a mission of getting the bar to take on the professional responsibility for leading the American civil rights movement and providing legal services where they would otherwise be unavailable.

+At the time, Alabama Governor George Wallace had vowed to resist court-ordered desegregation of the University of Alabama.
+Voting rights activist Medgar Evers was assassinated inside his home in Mississippi on June 11.
+These events galvanized private lawyers to call for officials to commit to the rule of law.
+These events also prompted President Kennedy to call for private lawyers to do more to defend the civil rights of Black citizens, with Evers' assassination amounting to the last straw.
+The organization's long-standing mission is to secure equal justice for all through the rule of law by enlisting the leadership of the private bar.
+While the Lawyers' Committee works to stop all civil rights violations, the majority of its work targets the inequities that primarily confront African Americans and other people of color.